usdigitalresponse/usdr-gost/docker/README.md

   ([more info](#cookbook-non-localhost)).
 4. Run `docker compose up -d` to start the services in the background (the `-d` flag).
 5. Install application dependencies via yarn: `docker compose exec app yarn`.
+6. Visit http://localhost:8080 to confirm you see 'Grants Identification Tool' with a prompt to enter an email address.
+If you see a blank screen, [review the logs](#cookbook-logs), you may need to [run a db migrate](#cookbook-db-migrate) and restart the app container.

 **Note:** Some systems may have Docker Compose installed as an integrated plugin for Docker,